panykd/everwealth-weather/README.md

     * Licensed for usage without attribution in commercial prodcuts

 * Well, using the template didn't work.
 Deleting and starting from a slight more simple basis.

+### Attempt 2
+* Setup a default angular page, and an empty webapi application and ensure that both run